Ambassadors

 Michaela and Aidan her brother, became the first brother and sister to qualify for the Tokyo Olympic Games in boxing, both qualifying in June 2021.

 "Having received this award in the past it has been a massive help to me.
 Being able to have access to the gym whenever I want so I can get in extra training sessions is amazing.
-The support from GLL has been amazing and on my journey for qualifying for the 2024 Olympic Games has been made so much easier with the help I have got.
+The support from GLL has been amazing and on my journey for qualifying for the 2024 Olympic Games had been made so much easier with the help I have got.
 Many athletes benefit from this award and I am definitely one of them."

 Aidan Walsh

 Aidan Walsh, Tokyo 2020 Olympic Bronze Medalist.
 2022 Commonwealth Games Gold Medalist.
-Currently in preparation for the 2024 Olympic Qualifying event in Bangkok Thailand.

 "From a young man with a very limited career who applied for his first GLL Award.
 To an Olympic Medalist and Commonwealth Champion who represented GLL from the streets of Belfast to the Olympic Village in the wonderful Tokyo Japan and beyond.
 This shows what GLL is all about and the impact they have.
 GLL is about supporting athletes at all levels.
 Athletes with dreams that truly need support.
 To be supported regardless of the ups and downs that are inevitable to happen along the way.
 That's what GLL has done for me.
 They supported me from a young man who went on to become an Olympic Medalist."